ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-us.md

 #### Create a VLAN from the OVHcloud APIv6

-To create a vLan from the OVHcloud APIv6, click [here](../public-cloud-vrack-apiv6/) to view the specific guide.
+To create a VLAN from the OVHcloud APIv6, click [here](../public-cloud-vrack-apiv6/) to view the specific guide.

 ### Step 3: Add an instance to the vRack